Platinum Party at the Palace: Drone show

 During the concert, a display of 400 drones, produced by drone light show company Sky Magic, took place above Buckingham Palace.
 The drones created several images in the sky including a Union flag, a corgi, a stamp, a cup of tea, the Queen's signature Launer handbag, the number "70" with a crown in the centre of the "0".
 The show also delivered a subtle nod to the Queen's love of horse riding, and at the end the drones formed a "Thank you, Ma'am" message.

 Broadcasting

 The concert was staged and broadcast live by the BBC, and members of the public were invited to apply for attendance.
 In the United States, the event was shown on ABC and later made available to be streamed on Hulu.

+In Canada, the event was shown on Global, which simulcast the United States airing.
 In Australia, the event was shown on Channel 7, Channel 9 and BBC UKTV and is available to stream on BritBox.
 The concert became the most watched television event of 2022 in the UK (later surpassed by the UEFA Women's Euro 2022 Final) with a peak viewing figure of 13.3 million and an average audience of 11.2 million people.